Last Updated on 05/24/2023

 Clinique is among the popular skincare brands.
 So if you’re wondering about its ethical standards, you’re at the right place.
 Is Clinique cruelty-free or vegan in 2023?
 Let’s dig in deep about Clinique and its cruelty stats.

-Let’s check out what Clinique has to say about its animal testing policy.
+Here is what Clinique says about its animal testing policy.

 We do not conduct animal testing on our products or ingredients, nor ask others to test on our behalf, except when required by law.

-However, the mention of ‘exception’ rings the bell here.
-To get the Chinese market share, Clinique not only agrees to send their products in animal testing labs but also provides ample funds to run those tests.
+The mention of ‘exception’ rings the bell here.
+To get the Chinese market share, Clinique not only agrees to send its products for testing but funds them too.

-Initially – During the initial years, Clinique used to test individual ingredients and finished products on animals in their own labs.
+Initially – During the initial years, Clinique used to test ingredients and finished products on animals by itself.

-However, both Clinique and Estee Lauder still sell products in China where animal tests are mandatory for all foreign-made cosmetics.
+Currently – Clinique still sell products in China where animal tests are mandatory by law.

 Does Clinique sell in China?

-Yes.
-You’ll easily find Clinique products in high end skincare and makeup sections of Chinese cosmetic shops.
-Clinique even has a shopping website dedicated for Chinese consumers.
+Yes, Clinique products are sold in Mainland China.
+You’ll easily spot Clinique products in skincare and makeup sections of Chinese cosmetic shops.

 Do I recommend Clinique?

-Its products are neither cruelty free nor vegan.
-Clinique tries to misguide users by saying they don’t test on animals.
-But, in reality, they agree to the cruelty-based tests done in Chinese laboratories.
+Its products are neither cruelty-free nor vegan.
+Clinique tries to misguide users by saying it doesn’t test on animals.
+But, in reality, it agrees to the cruelty-based tests.
 Clinique is also on PETA’s Brands to Avoid list.